shuyao95/shuyao95.github.io/index.md

 ## Professional Services
 - Invited to serve as a reviewer for ICML, NeurIPS, ACML, ICLR, AAMAS, AISTATS, 2022
-- Invited to serve as a reviewer for ICML, UAI, NeurIPS, TPAMI, 2023
+- Invited to serve as a reviewer for ICML, UAI, NeurIPS, TPAMI, AAMAS, AAAI, ICLR, 2023

 ## Teaching Activities
 - Teaching assistant for *CS3244 Machine Learning*, School of Computing, NUS (Spring 2021)